Charles E W Bean, Diaries, AWM38 3DRL 606/82/1 - July 1917 - Part 4

 British offensive.
 I heard

-none of it there in
+more of it there than in

 France.
 In France I ^had just